cedricfarinazzo/ansible-role-wireguard-l2vpn/README.md

 ## How It Works

 1. **Wireguard Setup**: Each host generates a private/public key pair and creates a Wireguard interface with connections to all other hosts.
-2. **VXLAN Layer**: A VXLAN interface is created to encapsulate L2 traffic across the Wireguard network, using multicast address 239.1.1.42.
+2. **VXLAN Layer**: A VXLAN interface is created using PostUp commands to encapsulate L2 traffic across the Wireguard network, using multicast address 239.1.1.42.
-3. **Bridge Configuration**: A bridge interface is set up with a static IP from the 172.16.0.0/24 range.
+3. **Bridge Configuration**: A bridge interface is set up with a static IP from the 172.16.0.0/24 range using native Linux networking commands.

 ## Security Notes